What to know about buying a Hamptons hotel condo or co-op as an investment property

 226 Pantigo Road, #310, East Hampton

-This listing, priced at $509,000 and with $988 in monthly fees, is part of Dune Resorts' East Hampton House and shares access to a brand-new outdoor heated pool, tennis courts, a fitness room, and a guest laundry facility.
-The upper-level deluxe studio features a full bath, living room, and an "amenity station" equipped with a mini-fridge, microwave, and coffee maker.
+Part of Dune Resorts' East Hampton House, this upper-level co-op shares access to a brand-new outdoor heated pool, tennis courts, a fitness room, guest laundry facility, and an on-site management team.
+The "deluxe studio" includes a full bath, living room, and an "amenity station" equipped with a mini-fridge, microwave, and coffee maker.
 A semi-private sun deck overlooks the manicured grounds.
+It is priced at $499,000; monthly maintenance is $988.

 Freelance journalist and editor Evelyn Battaglia